manimino/ducks/README.md

 fb.find({'x': big_vals})                 # result: [{'x': 3}, {'x': 5}
 ```

-If x is a float or has many unique values, consider making a function attribute on x that rounds it or puts it
+If x is a float or has many unique values, consider making a function on x that rounds it or puts it
 into a bin of similar values.
-Discretizing x will make lookups faster.
+Discretizing x in ths way will make lookups faster.
 </details>

 <details>